-At 31 December 2020, AIPL has finance lease commitments totalling £2.6 million.
+As at 31 December 2021, AIPL has finance lease commitments totalling £2.6 million.
 The average lease term is 99 years.
 There is no difference between the IFRS and Solvency II valuation of finance leases.

 D.3.2 Deferred tax liabilities